istio/tools/perf/benchmark/README.md

     ./setup_test.sh
     ```

+You can set GALLEY_ANALYSIS=true (by default this value is false) to compare the performance overhead of enabling validation messages for resource status

 ## Prepare Python Environment

 Here, `pipenv shell` will create a local Python3 virtual environment, and `pipenv install` will install all the Python packages needed to run the benchmarking scripts (see `runner/Pipfile`).